It involves the binding of an opsonin to a receptor on the pathogen’s cell membrane.

 Importance of opsonization

-Opsonization of pathogens, such as bacteria and viruses, is important since both immune cells and pathogenic cells are negatively charged.
+Opsonization of pathogens, such as bacteria and viruses, is essential since both immune and pathogenic cells are negatively charged.

 Opsonization solves this problem as they have receptors that identify and bind to protein molecules on immune cells.